 Project LOVEly is a grant-giving project that seeks to inspire young people to actions that reflect the "Esther Effect," instilling hope, creating spaces of awesome, and demonstrating love in their communities.
 The goal of Project LOVEly is assisting young people to actions that reflect advocacy and service by helping turn their ideas into practical, hands-on projects.
 Selected applicants will be matched with a skilled mentor, provided with a $5000 budget, and encouraged throughout the grant year.

 Am I Eligible for a Project Lovely Grant?

-Young people with an idea that they are passionate about seeing become a reality to create awesome in the world can apply, as long as they are between the ages of 13-30 and reside in the United States.
+Young people with an idea that they are passionate about seeing become a reality to create awesome in the world can apply, as long as they are between the ages of 13-30 and reside in the United States or its territories.